Guruzeta/guruzeta.github.io/_pages/about.md

 ---
 ## 👋 About Me

-I am Guru Kalyan Jayasingh, a Ph.D. candidate in Theoretical Physics at the University of California, San Diego, advised by Prof. Nigel Goldenfeld.
-My research lies at the intersection of statistical mechanics, turbulence, and complex systems, with an emphasis on understanding phase transitions and emergent behavior in non-equilibrium flows.
+I’m Guru Kalyan Jayasingh, a Ph.D. candidate in Theoretical Physics at UC San Diego, advised by Prof. Nigel Goldenfeld.
+My research focuses on the statistical mechanics of turbulence, exploring phase transitions, scaling, and universality in non-equilibrium systems.

-My recent work develops and tests stochastic and field-theoretic models of laminar–turbulent transitions, notably identifying tricritical directed percolation as the universality class governing transition dynamics in pipe flows with body forces.
-Parallel to this, I am investigating a wave turbulence at strong coupling in elastic plates, bridging analytical and numerical approaches to understand intermittency and flux-driven steady states.

-Broadly, my research combines renormalization group methods, stochastic simulations, and large-scale computation to explore universality, scaling, and self-organization in turbulent systems.
+I develop stochastic and field-theoretic models for the laminar–turbulent transition and wave turbulence, combining analytical theory, computation, and simulation to uncover emergent behavior in complex flows.